 Lesson 2: Finance Roadmaps Are Governed by External Calendars

-The practical implication is that your release windows are determined before you know what you're releasing.
+The practical implication: your release windows are determined before you know what you're releasing.
 You cannot push a release that affects the reporting layer into the last two weeks of a quarter.
 You cannot deploy changes to the reconciliation process during month-end close.
 Your roadmap needs to be built around these constraints, not in spite of them.

 Lesson 3: In Regulated Environments, Technical Debt Has Regulatory Consequences

 Technical debt is a universal product challenge.
-In finance, it has a specific and serious dimension: technical debt in a regulated system can create compliance gaps that take years to remediate.
-The shortcuts taken during a fast ERP implementation (hard-coded business rules, missing audit trails, manual workarounds built into the process) don't just slow you down later.
-They create audit findings, regulatory risk, and sometimes material weaknesses in your internal controls.
+In finance, it carries a specific and serious dimension: shortcuts taken during a fast ERP implementation, things like hard-coded business rules, missing audit trails, and manual workarounds built into the process, do not just slow you down later.
+They create audit findings, regulatory risk, and sometimes material weaknesses in internal controls.
+I saw this play out during a regulatory review at a cleantech scale-up in Berlin.
+What started as a quick workaround in the quote-to-cash flow became an audit finding eighteen months later.

 This makes the case for investment in platform health more compelling in finance than in almost any other domain.
 The cost of addressing technical debt proactively is always lower than the cost of addressing it reactively, especially when the reactive trigger is a regulatory finding.